By James Patrick Jordan, Eduardo Garcia, Natalia Burdyńska-Schuurman (National Co-Coordinators)

 How, then, do we define political prisoners who are also prisoners of Empire?
 Our August 2020 analysis states:

-“Our definition of political prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from oppression and repression.
+“Our documentation of political prisoners refers to people who are incarcerated for alleged crimes related to resistance and liberation from oppression and repression.
 We believe that these cases should not be treated as isolated, ‘common’ crimes, but as cases that require a political solution.
 In many cases, those in jail are there because of false allegations or because they were framed and railroaded through the courts.
 Our list contains political prisoners who we also consider ‘prisoners of Empire.’
 By that, we mean people who are jailed because of activities that constitute a direct challenge to the national and international dominance of U.S., NATO and transnational imperialist capitalism.”

 Our political prisoners list notes:

-“We define political prisoners as people incarcerated for acts of resistance to domestic and international oppression and repression and whose cases require a political resolution.
+“We define prisoners of Empire as people incarcerated for acts of resistance to domestic and international oppression and repression and whose cases require a political resolution.
 Political prisoners are imprisoned because of activities that in some way respond to systemic repression and violations of human rights.
 Whether the circumstances of the alleged crimes are true or false, we strenuously reject the individualized and out-of-context treatment of these cases as simply “common crimes.”
 Our listing of these prisoners does not constitute an endorsement of the tactics or immediate goals of every individual.
 We also recognize that people have a right to resist oppression, and the denial of that right can be, in itself, a crime against the people.
 In many cases, those incarcerated have been set up, falsely accused, railroaded, and/or denied adequate defense and basic human rights.
 More often than not, they have received harsher sentences than usual because of the political nature of their activities.”

 Although the origins of our political prisoners list date back to 2013, this is only the second comprehensive analysis we’ve published.
 We admit that what we have could be significantly augmented.
 We need another major and exhaustive review of the definitions, criteria, and categories we employ.
 Towards that end we’ve established a committee that will spend the next year revising all aspects of our list.
 This is an ongoing process, and if you have suggestions for improvements, we want to hear what you have to say.
 Feel free to send your suggestions to James@AFGJ.org.